 After a very meaningful year (2012-2013) as a Tourism and Research Lecturer at the InHolland University of Applied Sciences, Amsterdam, the Netherlands, I found a 2-year position (2013-2015) as a Postdoctoral researcher at the International Institute for Social Studies (ISS, The Hague, the Netherlands) of the Erasmus University (Rotterdam, the Netherlands).
 Almost finished with my PhD, the position at the ISS was the perfect move to develop myself further as an academic and it also gave me the chance to broaden my research interests to the field of ‘Nature 2.0’.
 In Nature 2.0, imaginations about nature (conservation) and the ways in which these are co-created through new and social media are the central dynamics.

 In addition to the teaching and research, I have organized the international conference Political Ecologies of Conflict, Capitalism and Contestation (PE-3C) in July 2016.
-PE-3C has been the first-ever bi-annual conference of the international Political Ecology Network POLLEN, of which Wageningen University has taken up the role to be its secretariat for the first two years.
-For POLLEN I carry out most of the secretarial activities.
+PE-3C has been the first-ever bi-annual conference of the international Political Ecology Network POLLEN, of which Wageningen University has taken up the role to be its secretariat for the first three years.
+For POLLEN I carried out most of the secretarial activities.
 In addition, I play an active role in two groups of the Centre for Space, Place and Society (CSPS)—a collaboration between the three critical Wageningen chair groups Sociology of Development and Change (SDC), Rural Sociology (RSO) and Cultural Geography (GEO)—namely Tourism and Political Ecology.